Admissions

 Primary School

-At Rollesby Primary School, we have five classes covering 170 pupils in mixed age ranges.
+At Rollesby Primary School, we have four classes covering 130 pupils in mixed age ranges.

 We supplement this learning with interventions where they are needed to ensure everyone’s individual learning needs are catered for.